bh107/bohrium/doc/source/index.rst

 Please note:
     * Bohrium is a 64bit project exclusively.
-    * We are working on a Windows version that uses the .NET frontend and CPU backend.
+    * We are working on a Windows version.

 Get Started!
 ------------